rido04/rido04/README.md

 # About Me:
 Hey there!, My name is Muhammad Ridho Febrian, a junior programmer and a student at Universitas Muhammadiyah Tangerang, majoring in Information Technology.
-I'm passionate about coding, learning new technologies, and solving problems through programming, enjoy explore my profile!
+I'm passionate about coding, learning new technologies, and solving problems through programming, enjoy exploring my profile!

 ## Socials: